 A District Court's decision regarding bail is reviewable in Superior Court in a habeas corpus petition pursuant to R.I.
 GEN. LAWS §10-9-19, as well as SUP.
 CT.
 R. CRIMINAL P. 46(i), which governs the court's general supervisory power over felony offenses.
-Generally speaking, a miscellaneous petition pursuant to Rule 46(i) is the quickest way to get the matter before the Superior Court.
+Generally speaking, a miscellaneous petition is the quickest way to get the matter before the Superior Court.
 A Superior Court's decision regarding bail is reviewable by the Supreme Court on a writ of habeas corpus or certiorari.